+448702191000 info@jumptrademarks.com

 10 min read

-Yes, you can generally use a name that’s trademarked in another country if it’s not protected in your territory.
+Yes, you can generally use a company name that already exists in another country if it’s not protected in your territory.
 Trademark rights are territorial, meaning protection typically extends only within the country or region where the mark is registered.
 However, this comes with important considerations about future expansion, online presence, and potential legal complications that every business owner should understand before making this decision.

-What happens when a trademark exists in another country but not yours? #
+What happens when a company name exists in another country but not yours? #

-When a trademark exists in another country but not in yours, you’re typically free to use that name within your own borders.
-Trademark protection operates on a territorial basis, which means a company’s exclusive rights to a brand name usually stop at their country’s borders unless they’ve secured international protection.
+When a company name exists in another country but not in yours, you’re typically free to use that name within your own borders.
+Trademark protection operates on a territorial basis, which means a company’s exclusive rights to a brand name usually stop at their country’s borders unless they’ve secured international protection through systems like the Madrid Protocol or European Union trademark registration.

 Think of it like property ownership – owning a house in London doesn’t give you rights to a similar house in Tokyo.
 The same logic applies to trademarks.
 This system allows businesses to develop independently in different markets without constantly checking global databases before choosing a name.

-However, there are exceptions.
+However, there are exceptions that entrepreneurs must consider.
 Some internationally famous brands receive protection even without local registration through what’s called “well-known mark” status.
 Additionally, countries that are part of international agreements like the Madrid Protocol allow trademark owners to extend their protection across member nations more easily.
+Companies with different names outside their country of origin often face these complexities when expanding internationally.

 Can i use a name that is trademarked in another country?